Update: We have updated our Manifesto for Counties to reflect the new government taking office and our councils’ latest priorities.

 Devolution & reform

-County Councils Network members know from experience that previous attempts to deliver devolution outside of our metro areas were complicated, burdensome and often characterised by disputes between councils.
+In considering the detail of this, ministers have gone back to first principles and not yet clearly defined key issues around expected governance and what constitutes a ‘sensible’ geography’.
+However, CCN members know from experience that previous attempts to deliver devolution outside of our metro areas were complicated, burdensome and often characterised by disputes between councils.
 Bottom-up definitions of what constituted a ‘functional economic area’, alongside the inflexibility of the original Combined Authority model, resulted in endless local debates, friction between partners and the breakdown of deals.

 Priority 2